mitmedialab/OpenMediaLegalHack/docs/README.md

 **Explore and develop creative solutions for ownership/control/exchange of property rights to data and other digital assets from the artist/creator vantage point in the music and media industry context.**

+## Join and Collaborate

+* **Join our Telegram channel** to chat and discuss: [https://t.me/joinchat/HT4a1hCyAtquAMVYBvj_1g](https://t.me/joinchat/HT4a1hCyAtquAMVYBvj_1g)

+* **Register for the Event** through Boston Legal Hackers Meetup Page: [https://www.meetup.com/BostonLegalHackers/events/254339626]

+* Register to attend OpenMedia Legal Hack events in cities around the world at the links below

 ## Global Distributed Collaborations

 ![legal-hackers-logo-2](https://user-images.githubusercontent.com/2357755/44622490-626a8700-a887-11e8-8e37-7a426d0eab7e.png)